Long Island

 Species Highlight for the Season

-Join community scientists from around Long Island in monitoring the occurrences of River Herring & American Eel in our region using the River Herring Survey!
+Join community scientists from around Long Island in monitoring the occurrences of River Otters in our region using the Otter Watch Survey!

 From forest finds to beach discoveries, the scenic trails and waters around Long Island draw locals and tourists.
 Spotting wildlife in their natural habitat creates an even stronger lure to enjoy the outdoors.
 Long Island is home to a treasure trove of biodiversity.
 Unfortunately, some human activity has tainted our natural resources, so it is important to protect species and restore habitat that is degraded or lost.
 Scientists and environmental groups use wildlife monitoring surveys to understand a species’ population and the habitat they rely on.
 With this knowledge, we can outline a better future for our ecosystems and live in balance within them.